daaronr/eamt_gitbook_public/methodological-discussion/adaptive-design-sampling-reinforcement-learning.md

 ### Overview: conversation with DB

+{% hint style="info" %}
+**Dillon writes: I've run some very promising MTurk pilots using my adaptive experimentation software.** Compared to traditional random assignment, it increases statistical power, identifies higher-value treatments, and results in more precise estimates of the effectiveness of top-performing treatments.
+From simulations, I estimate that the gains from adaptive experimentation are approximately **equivalent to increasing your sample size by 2x-8x** (depending on the distribution of effect sizes).

+This would allow us to run studies like Eric Schwitzgebel + Fiery Cushman's study on philosophical arguments to increase charitable giving much more effectively
+{% endhint %}

+## Overview: conversation with DB

-Dillon Bowen: End of 3rd year of decision processes in Wharton PhD.
+Dillon Bowen: End of 3rd year of decision processes in Wharton PHd.

 > Here is a stats package for estimating effect sizes in multi-armed experiments. [https://dsbowen.gitlab.io/conditional-inference/](https://dsbowen.gitlab.io/conditional-inference/)